It has been a long year and you deserve some rest! Here are some self-care tips for busy parents that you can plan into your daily routine.

-If you feel like you’re in a rush all the time, then there’s a good chance you don’t ever really get to savor anything.
+If you feel like you’re in a rush all the time, then there’s a good chance you don’t ever really get to savour anything.

-Commit to savoring something and make it a daily habit.
+As a part of your self-care tips commit to savouring something and make it a daily habit.
 Whether you want to savor your first cup of coffee or you decide to savor those moments when you’re snuggling with your child, practice being in the moment.

 15. Practice Mindfulness

 Mindfulness programs or simply a daily mindfulness practice can help you become more present.
-This is key to fully savoring what’s going on right now.
-Rather than replay something in your mind that happened yesterday or worry about what might happen later today, savoring the moment will help you enjoy what’s right in front of you now.
+This is key to fully savouring what’s going on right now.
+Rather than replay something in your mind that happened yesterday or worry about what might happen later today, savouring the moment will help you enjoy what’s right in front of you now.

 It is very important to integrate regular self-care strategies into your routine.

 Keep in mind that the times you think you don’t have to take care of yourself are likely the times when you need to practice self-care the most.